remi-blaise/ZzValidationExtraBundle/README.md

 ----

 In the `1.0` branch:
-- Add the support of rgb, rgba, hsl, hsla types
+- Add the support of rgb, rgba, hsl, hsla formats
 - Add a webSafe property.

 In the `1.1` branch:
-- Add a color type convertor ?
+- Add a color format convertor ?

 Contributing
 ------------